Zuehlke/software-engineering-corner/drafts/taking-a-byte-of-the-carbon-cake.md

 ![Design time](https://cdn.hashnode.com/res/hashnode/image/upload/v1730805754587/E5d6FuVir.jpg?auto=format)

 The activities above assume an existing system.
-When designing future systems or additional features to an existing system, we should consider carbon as a quality that informs the non-functional qualities such as scalability, security, reliability, performance etc.. when assessing trade-offs in light of business drivers (eg: a process such as Architecture Tradeoff Analysis Method (ATAM) [^3] ).
+When designing future systems or additional features to an existing system, we should consider carbon as a quality that informs the non-functional qualities such as scalability, security, reliability, performance etc. when assessing trade-offs in light of business drivers (eg: a process such as Architecture Tradeoff Analysis Method (ATAM) [^3] ).
 The calculations for this can be driven by data such as ClimateIQ, but there aren't yet tools to help with new features or entire new systems.